Dalit scholar’s suicide in Hyderabad an indictment of BJP’s Hindutva agenda say Indian Americans

 In an earlier letter to the Vice-Chancellor, Rohith had written, “Please give us poison at the time of admission itself instead of humiliating us like this.”
 Rohith’s suicide note also points to the psychological trauma he was going through on account of the continued harassment and intimidation.

 “Rohith Vemula’s suicide is a chilling example of the deeply entrenched caste-based oppression in India,” said Mr. Umar Malick, President of IndianAmericanMuslimCouncil.
 “His death is not only an occasion for profound sorrow but also a call to action for all who care about human rights and religious freedom.
 Continuing caste-based oppression in modern India and anti-minority repression are the bitter fruits of Hindutva,” added Mr. Malick.

 While the charges against Union Minister Bandaru Dattatreya and the Vice-Chancellor of the University are a step in the right direction, justice could be elusive unless there is mass outrage over Rohith’s suicide, as well as sustained action by civil society institutions.
 IAMC has urged all people of conscience, in India and across the world, to recognize caste-based oppression as a form of racism.

-s in the United States with chapters across the nation.
-For more information please visit our website at: http://www.iamc.com
+Indian–AmericanMuslimCouncil is the largest advocacy organization of IndianMuslims in the United States with chapters across the nation.
+For more information please visit our website at: https://www.iamc.com